IU Bloomington Professional Council BYLAWS

 - The President, Vice President, Secretary, Treasurer, and Parliamentarian of the Council shall be elected at the first meeting of the Council in July from among the elected members of the Council.

 - Election of officers shall be by secret ballot.
-Unless the position is uncontested, each successful candidate must have a majority of the vote.
+Unless the position is uncontested, each successful candidate must have a simple majority of the vote.
 If a candidate fails to receive a majority of the vote, there will be a run-off election of the two candidates with the highest number of votes.

 - The term of office for all officers shall be one year.

 - If an officer is out on a university recognized leave, as referenced in Section 4.C.3, the above stated protection applies to his/her position on the Council

 - The next ranking officer will fulfill the absent officer duties

 - Vice President will fill in for President

 - Secretary will fill in for Vice President

 - Treasurer will fill in for Secretary

 - Parliamentarian will fill in for Treasurer